The-Network-Crew/TNC-Toolbox-for-WordPress/README.md

 ### System Requirements for the plugin:

 - ~/.tnc/cp-api-key file must contain a cPanel API Token (on its own)
-- Hosting Environment must be cPanel+WHM, running NGINX+Apache stack
+- Hosting Environment must be cPanel+WHM, running NGINX + Apache stack
+- For the bash script to fully complete, WP-in-functional-CageFS needed

 Note: EA-NGINX (Reverse Proxy) by cPanel is supported, not "old school" implementations.